emaccode/emaccode/README.md

 **Hi, I'm Ewan!**

-I’m interested in Aviation and Computers.
+I’m interested in Aviation and Programing.
 - I'm learning web development at the moment.
+- I know a bit of python.
+- I love discord bots.

 <!---
 emaccode/emaccode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.